Student Loan Consolidation

 - Some loans may qualify for interest subsidy during authorized periods of deferment.

 - You may select either an Income-Contingent or Income-Based Repayment

 - You may be eligible for the Public Service Loan Forgiveness Program; other eligibility criteria apply.

 - If you are a servicemember, you may receive a reduced interest rate or no accrual of interest during periods of qualifying active duty military service; other eligibility criteria apply.

 Contact us to see if you qualify for loan consolidation.
-For more information, call Trellis Collections at (800) 222-6297 or send email to firstname.lastname@example.org.
+For more information, call Trellis Borrower Services at (800) 222-6297 or send email to firstname.lastname@example.org.